tclohm/riverboat/README.md

 Willie's Keys is a modern pass-sharing marketplace.
 Pass owners can create listings for their passes with daily rates, manage booking requests, and track approvals.
 Renters can search available passes, book specific date ranges, and manage their reservations.

-The application implements an intelligent calendar system that dynamically tracks booked dates, preventing double-booking while maintaining data integrity through automatic overlap merging.
+The application implements an intelligent calendar system that dynamically tracks booked dates, prevents double-booking, blocks past dates from selection, and maintains data integrity through automatic overlap merging.

 ## Features